Mel Daniels: Indiana Pacers (1968–1974)

 With Indiana in 1968–69, Daniels was named the ABA Most Valuable Player as he averaged 24.0 points and an ABA leading 16.5 rebounds.
-With Hall of Fame Coach Slick Leonard taking over from Larry Staverman as the Pacers coach early in the season, in the 1969 ABA Playoffs, Indiana defeated the Kentucky Colonels 4–3, Daniels' former team, the Miami Floridians 4–1 before losing to the Oakland Oaks with Rick Barry 4–1 in the 1969 ABA Finals.
+With Hall of Fame Coach Slick Leonard taking over from Larry Staverman as the Pacers coach early in the season, in the 1969 ABA Playoffs, Indiana, defeated the Kentucky Colonels 4–3, Daniels's former team, the Miami Floridians 4–1 before losing to the Oakland Oaks with Rick Barry 4–1 in the 1969 ABA Finals.

 "Slick was one of the most creative, innovative coaches ever," Daniels said of his longtime Pacers coach.
 "He would change our offense at halftime.
 He'd create six new plays and we executed them the way he drew them up on the board."

 In 1969–70, Indiana won the 1970 ABA championship with a 4–2 series win over the Los Angeles Stars in the ABA Finals.
 Daniels averaged 18.7 points and 17.6 rebounds in the regular season, as Indiana finished 59–25.
 Hall of Famer Roger Brown, Bob Netolicky, John Barnhill and Freddie Lewis helped lead the Pacers to the ABA Title.
 Daniels averaged 19.3 points and 17.7 rebounds in the playoffs.

 In 1970–71, the Pacers finished 58–26, as Daniels was again named the ABA Most Valuable Player.
 He averaged 21.0 points, a league leading 18.0 rebounds and 2.2 assists.
 The Pacers were defeated by the Utah Stars 4–3 in the Western Division Finals in the 1971 ABA Playoffs.
 Daniels averaged 21.4 points and 19.2 rebounds in the playoffs.